Symplectic Learning for Hamiltonian Neural Networks: Supplementary plots of trajectory predictions

 Consider a real smooth Hamiltonian $H : \Omega \rightarrow \RR$ and let $y(t) = (p(t), q(t))$ denote the smooth exact solution of the corresponding Hamilton equation.
-Hamiltonian Neural Networks as introduced by \textcite{greydanus} are asked to predict a smooth scalar function $\hatH : \Omega \mapsto \RR$.
-Yet, they are optimized using only its symplectic gradient $J^{-1} \grad \hatH$ in the loss function~\eqref{eq:loss-hnn}, using the numerical forward Euler method.
-More specifically, fixing some $h > 0$, for any observation $(y_0, y_1) = (y(0), y(h))$, we ask that the network learn $\hatH$ by optimizing a squared $L^2$ loss for
+Hamiltonian Neural Networks as introduced by \citet{greydanus} are asked to predict a smooth scalar function $\hatH : \Omega \rightarrow \RR$.The optimization, however, uses its symplectic in-graph gradient $J^{-1} \grad \hatH$~\eqref{eq:loss-hnn}, numerically calculated with the forward Euler method.
+As this method is not symplectic, the corresponding ODE, which the neural network tries to learn, is not Hamiltonian~\cite[Thm.~VI.2.6]{GNI}.
+We can quantify the extent to which the learned ODE is not Hamiltonian, which we expect to realize in the loss during training.

-(Note: It is key to consider the finite differences on the right-hand side.
-We do not treat the case where these differences are replaced by true analytic gradients of $H$.)
+Concretely, fixing $h > 0$ such that an observation $(y_0, y_1) = (y(0), y(h))$ exists, we ask that the network learn $\hatH$ with the following loss\footnote{For this analysis, it is key to consider finite differences on the right-hand side.
+We do not treat the case where these differences are replaced by true analytic gradients of $H$.}

-In the following, we demonstrate that in general no smooth function $\hatH : \Omega \rightarrow \RR$ can simultaneously satisfy these two constraints for all points in phase space if $\Omega$ is an open, non-empty subset of $\RR^{2n}$.
-In this regard, Taylor expand